 San Lorenzo itself was founded as a Co-op in 1923 and is just 3.5km form San Marcos de Tarrazu.
 So, I feel we have now walked those very slopes where the antecedents of today's farmers will have picked the coffee for us.

 Waves of Beautiful Coffee

 In the cupping room we supped and slurped our way through wave after wave of equally beautiful coffee, until we reached a point of excellence blindness!
-At this juncture it's always good practice to, either walk out of the room and walk back in again, to reset the senses, or listen to the consensus and hear everyone's comments on what characteristics stood out in which coffee there was one name that kept cropping up.
+At this juncture it's always good practice to, either walk out of the room and walk back in again, to reset the senses, or listen to the consensus.
+Hearing everyone's comments on what characteristics stood out in which coffee there was one name that kept cropping up.
 San Lorenzo.

 Highest Altitude.
 Highest Quality.